Paraguayan Women's Football Championship: Format

 The teams play a double round robin.
-After that the four best teams advance to the semi-finals.
+After that the six best teams advance to the Hexagonal Final.
 After participation in the late 2000s has declined to around 6 clubs, there were some seminars by the Football Organisation as how to increase participation.
 In 2011, 12 teams did enter the championship.

 List of champions

 In 1997 an experimental tournament was held and won by Nacional.
 Then, from 1999, the competition was held annually, except for 2001.
-Universidad Autonoma won 9 times out of 13.
+Universidad Autónoma won 9 times out of 13.
 Since at least 2004 an Apertura and Clausura format was adopted.
 The winners of those are not considered champions but play a playoff for the championship.